-Recently, a great many people complain about they encounter the error “input signal out of range”.
-It is a very common error occurring on many version of Windows 10 operation systems.
+Recently, a great many people complain that they encounter the error “input signal out of range”.
+It is a very common error occurring on many versions of Windows 10 operatingg systems.
 Don’t worry.
 MiniTool will walk you through 3 effective troubleshooting methods.

-This error often happen to those who want to optimize the computer for better gaming experience.
-To optimize their computer maximally, many users intend to set an optimal video and graphics settings.
-However, these settings are usually setup by default.
+This error often happens to those who want to optimize the computer for a better gaming experience.
+To optimize their computer maximally, many users intend to set optimal video and graphics settings.
+However, these settings are usually set up by default.
 If you change them, some common errors like input signal out of range might occur.

 Method 1.
 Uninstall or Update Your Current Graphics Drivers

 If the graphics card drivers get corrupted or missing, you might encounter the input signal out of range Windows 10 error when changing its settings.
 So, you can try uninstalling or update the graphics driver to fix it.
 Here’s how to do that.